jamesjharper/integra8/examples/README.md

 # Settings and Context

 ## Global Settings
-Integra8 supports a number of settings which can be configured globally via `test_main` or mutated via command line parameters.
+Integra8 supports several settings that can be configured globally via `test_main` or mutated via command line parameters.

 ### Max Concurrency:
  - __description:__   Limits the number of components which can run at the same time